-The World Banking Report 2021 reported that, “despite being vocal about improving the customer experience, the banking industry’s delivery of the key components of a strong customer experience, such as improving transparency and social responsibility, improving customer support and reducing the cost of services, falls far short of customer expectations.”
+Banking culture hasn’t always kept up with what digital customers are actually looking for.
+The World Banking Report 2021 reported that, “Despite being vocal about improving the customer experience, the banking industry’s delivery of the key components of a strong customer experience, such as improving transparency and social responsibility, improving customer support, and reducing the cost of services, falls far short of customer expectations.”

-Three common roadblocks to digital transformation in banking
+Three common barriers to digital transformation in banking

 Roadblock #1: Technical debt